skrattaren/apf.rst/apf.rst

 - [p.
 270/237] "'Chap with a whip got as far as the big sharp spikes last week,' said the low priest."

-  Refers to the "`Raiders of the Lost Ark`_" movies, in which Indiana Jones (with trademark whip) always steals stuff from sacred temples loaded with spikes, big rolling balls, and nasty insects.
+  Refers to the **Raiders of the Lost Ark** movies, in which Indiana Jones (with trademark whip) always steals stuff from sacred temples loaded with spikes, big rolling balls, and nasty insects.